miket7f/miket7f.github.io/pages/Electronics Fundamentals.md

 So, we have a resistance value of 2k Ohm with -5%.

 If we add R_2 to R_1, we get a total resistance of  3k Ohms.
 By recalculating the current with this equivalent resistor, we get a current of 3mA.
-If we add the resistor to our test circuit, we can see that we indeed get 3mA of current.

 In our water pipeline analogy, the resistance is analogous to the diameter of the tube.
 If we add a second resistor in series to the first in our circuit, we increase the total resistance and, as a result, decrease the current.
 Similarly, decreasing the diameter of the pipe in our analogy would increase resistance to water flow, just as adding a second resistor increases the resistance in an electric circuit.

+Let's create a similar test circuit again:
+We use the 100 Ohm resistor from before again, and now add a 220 Ohm resistor, indicated by red, red, black, brown, brown.
+This results in a total resistance of 320 Ohm.
+We supply 9V again, which results in a current of 28.125mA.

+And as we can see the lab bench power supply indicates 0.002A.
+You have to be aware that our lab bench measures currents only with an accuracy in the range of mA.
+So, the 20mA we got here, indicate that are calculation was again correct!

 #### Resistor in Parallel
 There is a second way to add a resistor, called in parallel.
 In this example, a total of 9V would drop across each resistor.